SMARTlab-Purdue/ros-tutorial-robot-control-vision/README.md

 - When you place a green colored object infront of the webcam the turtlesim/irobot will move towards it

-- The video for final deliverable can be accessed here <https://youtu.be/-P3i7L_g1OM>
+- A demonstration video is available here: <https://youtu.be/-P3i7L_g1OM>

 # 6. Optional extensions - iRobot Remote control using Joystick (Gamepad)